abcHubHH/challenge/README.md

 where $z = x/\sqrt{T}$, and $x$ is the log price change over a period $T$, adjusted for drift (in theory $z_0=0$ but it is included to account for small asymmetries).
 The figure above illustrates q-variance for stocks from the S&P 500, and periods $T$ of 1-26 weeks.
 Blue points are variance vs $z$ for individual periods, blue line is average variance as a function of $z$, red line is the q-variance curve.
 Read the [Q-Variance Wilmott paper](Q-Variance_Wilmott_July2025.pdf) for more details.

-Q-variance is not an obscure phenomenon, it is a basic property of volatility, which affects everything from option pricing to how we measure volatility.
+Q-variance is not an obscure phenomenon, it is a basic property of volatility, which affects everything from option pricing to how we measure and talk about volatility.
 To take part in the challenge, use your model to produce a long time series of simulated price data, and score it as described below.

 ## Repository Contents